openmpf/openmpf-components/python/AzureTranslation/README.md

   That model can use up to ~3.5 GB of GPU memory.

-  Please note, to fully enable this option, you must also rebuild the Docker container with the following change: Within the Dockerfile, set `ARG ADD_GPU_SUPPORT=true`.
+  Please note, to fully enable this option, you must also rebuild the Docker container with the following change: Within the Dockerfile, set `ARG BUILD_MODE=gpu`.
-  Otherwise, the PyTorch version installed will not come with cuda support and component will always default to CPU processing.
+  Otherwise, PyTorch will be installed without cuda support and component will always default to CPU processing.

 - `SENTENCE_MODEL_WTP_DEFAULT_ADAPTOR_LANGUAGE`: More advanced WTP models will